Skip to contents

 vars

-Get or set the variables that will be placed into the expression's environment before evaluation.
+Get or set - List of variables that will be placed into the expression's environment before evaluation.

 reformat